A pellet stove is a great alternative to a full-fledged home heating system. It allows you to heat your home or workshop quickly and efficiently.

 The TPI25 looks like a traditional wood stove.
 The viewing window is small, but it is still aesthetically pleasing.
 This model is an excellent choice for people who have an average-sized home or live in a moderate climate.

-Its 38,250 BTUs of heating power will allow you to quickly heat an area of 2,000 sq ft.
+Its 38,250 BTUs of heating capacity will allow you to quickly heat an area of 2,000 sq ft.
 Even during the coldest months, you won’t have to fill the hopper more than once a day.

-Do know that the TPI25 Pellet Stove can burn corn waste as well as pellets.
-Moreover, the stove can burn for 30 hours straight if you fill the hopper with a pellet mixture of wood and corn waste.
+Do know that the TPI25 Pellet Stove can burn corn waste as well as wood pellets.
+Moreover, the pellet stove can burn for 30 hours straight if you fill the hopper with a pellet mixture of wood and corn waste.
 The model comes with a digital control panel that allows you to easily adjust the temperature.

-The TPI25 does a great job of distributing the heat around the room thanks to its 120 CFM blower.
+The TPI25 pellet stove does a great job of distributing the heat around the room thanks to its 120 CFM blower.
 The model comes with an auto ignitor, so you won’t have to start the fire yourself.
 The generous lifetime warranty is quite a nice perk.
-It covers the entire stove.
+It covers the entire pellet stove.

 Cleveland Iron Works PS20W-CIW